 - 1. Five (5) or more residents of the municipality who are members of the political party desiring to establish a municipal executive committee to conduct a municipal primary election petition the Chair of the County Executive Committee of the party. - 2.
 The County Chair calls a "mass meeting" of the voters of that political party who reside in the municipality.
 The meeting should be held at a convenient time and place within the municipality designated in the call. - 3.
-For three (3) weeks preceding the date of the meeting, the Chair of the County Executive Committee publishes a copy of the call in a newspaper published at least once per week in the municipality or, if there be no newspaper published in the municipality, in some newspaper having general circulation in the municipality and posts notice of the meeting in three (3) public places in the municipality, one (1) of which is city hall or the regular location where the municipal governing authority meets to conduct business. - 4.
-At the "mass meeting," the party members select a temporary Municipal Executive Committee to serve until the next Municipal Primary Election when a permanent Municipal Executive Committee may be elected.
+For three (3) weeks preceding the date of the meeting, the Chair of the County Executive Committee publishes a copy of the call in a newspaper published at least once per week in the municipality or, if there is no newspaper published in the municipality, in some newspaper having general circulation in the municipality and posts notice of the meeting in three (3) public places in the municipality, one (1) of which is city hall or the regular location where the municipal governing authority meets to conduct business. - 4.
+At the "mass meeting," the party members select a temporary Municipal Executive Committee to serve until the next Municipal Primary Election when a permanent Municipal Executive Committee may be elected. - 5.
+"The chairman of the county executive committee shall authorize the call within five (5) calendar days of receipt of the petition.
+If the chairman of the county executive committee is either incapacitated, unavailable or nonresponsive and does not authorize the mass call within five (5) calendar days of receipt of the petition, any elected officer of the county executive committee may authorize the call within five